Machine Learning Notebook

 Regression

-Predict a continuous numeric value (parking amount).
+Predict a continuous number (parking amount).

 Linear Regression